We love having visitors on our campus, but due to COVID-19, there is guidance we need you to follow. Please also consider if you could meet online.

 Some facilities on campus (such as the Chapel, Library and Food Court), require you to check in using the NHS Test & Trace app and the displayed QR codes.
 Manual registers are available for those who cannot access the app.

 Our campuses are across Kent, but are easy to travel to by train, bus or car, and easy information including campus maps are here.

 Where possible, we recommend sustainable modes of transport.
-If possible because of Coronavirus, please avoid busy times if using public transport.
+If possible because of Covid, please avoid busy times if using public transport and consider wearing a face covering.
 Please be aware that, as city-centre Campuses, we have limited car parking.
 We have a small number of visitor spaces, and your host can request one.
 If none are available please use public car parks or public transport options.